great-expectations/great_expectations/docs/how_to_guides/configuring_metadata_stores/how_to_configure_a_validation_result_store_to_postgresql.rst

 If it would be useful to you, please comment with a +1 and feel free to add any suggestions or questions below.

+Also, please reach out to us on `Slack <greatexpectations.io/slack>`_ if you would like to learn more, or have any questions.

 .. discourse::
     :topic_identifier: 177